bfloydd/streams/README.md

 ![Each Stream's Daily Note](assets/demo-today.gif)

-## All Streams Dashboard
-The new All Streams view provides a comprehensive overview of all your configured streams.
-Access it via:
-- **Ribbon Button**: Click the dashboard icon in the left sidebar
-- **Command Palette**: Use "Open All Streams View"

 ## Quick Actions
 The plugin provides several ribbon buttons for quick access:
-- **📊 Dashboard Icon**: Opens the All Streams dashboard view
 - **📅 Calendar Icon**: Automatically opens today's note for the current stream context

-This view displays each stream as a card showing:
-- Total number of files
-- Files created this year and month
-- Last modified date
-- Quick action buttons to open today's note

 ## Commands
 The plugin provides several commands accessible via the Command Palette and ribbon buttons: